ryananthonydiaz/shopApp/README.md

 # Shop App

 This project was completed to be a cross-platform (iOS and Android) mobile application.
+The mobile application was written in dart using the Flutter framework.